andimarek/andimarek.com/content/post/contract-testing-graphql.md

 It emulates a Consumer microservice which checks via Gradle task if the contract is valid.
 Details can be found in the README.

-Because the Provider is never called the check is very fast and it can easily be used to check dozens of different queries.
+Because the Provider is never called the check is very fast and it be easily used to check dozens of different queries.
-Also because every GraphQL query specifies exactly what should be returned it is assured that the Consumer receives exactly what it needs.
+Also because every GraphQL query specifies exactly what should be returned, it is assured that the Consumer receives exactly what it needs.

 ## Limits